Doordash Projects Upbeat Q3 Core Profit As Online Ordering Stays Resilient

 By Granth Vanaik

-Aug 1 (Reuters) - DoorDash forecast third-quarter core profit above expectations and surpassed revenue estimates for the June quarter on Thursday, as more customers used its online delivery platform to order food and grocery items, sending its shares up about 15% in extended trading.
+Aug 1 (Reuters) - DoorDash forecast third-quarter core profit above expectations and surpassed revenue estimates for the June quarter on Thursday, as more customers used its online delivery platform to order food and grocery items.

 The company has expanded beyond its restaurant delivery business in the U.S. into categories such as grocery and alcohol and has forged new partnerships with retailers to fend off rivals Uber Eats and Instacart.